mikelove/hier_mod_rna/index.md

 ### Is this realistic?

 * Can we accomplish this if all $\delta_i \ne 0$
-  - no, because methods rely on computational normalization
+  - no, because methods often rely on global scaling normalization
 * Are any $\delta_i = 0$?
   - maybe not, but many are very small for controlled experiment